fathima-farhath/fathima-farhath/README.md

 <h1 align="center"> Hi, I’m Fathima Farhath PA</h1>
 <hr>
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development<br>
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python<br>
-- 💞️ I’m looking to collaborate on exciting projects
+- 💞️ I’m looking to collaborate on exciting projects<br>
 - 📫 you can reach me at:<a href="https://www.linkedin.com/in/fathima-farhath-p-a-49011625b">in</a>

 <!---